snowplow/snowplowanalytics.com/_posts/2020-01-13-release-r118/index.md

 and the enrich jobs versions ([Stream Enrich](https://github.com/snowplow/snowplow/tree/master/3-enrich/stream-enrich) and [Beam Enrich](https://github.com/snowplow/snowplow/tree/master/3-enrich/beam-enrich)) are bumped to `1.0.0`.

-As introduced in the [RFC](https://discourse.snowplowanalytics.com/t/rfc-making-the-snowplow-pipeline-real-time-end-to-end-and-deprecating-support-for-batch-processing-modules/3018), we stop supporting Spark from this release, in favor of streaming.
+As introduced in the [RFC on batch deprecation](https://discourse.snowplowanalytics.com/t/rfc-making-the-snowplow-pipeline-real-time-end-to-end-and-deprecating-support-for-batch-processing-modules/3018), we are no longer adding new features to Spark from this release.
+This release, and all subsequent, will focus on our streaming solution.

 1. [Beta release](#betarelease)
 2. [New bad row format](#badrows)